 You can read more about downloading installer with multiple files in Autodesk Knowledge here.

 Installation Failed to Complete

 Before we continue, you need to know the exact problem.
-You can find detailed error in installation log.
-If you are not familiar with installation log, this documentation shows how to see the log.
+You can find a detailed error in the installation log.
+If you are not familiar with the installation log, this documentation shows how to see the log.
 You can open the log file using Windows Notepad.

 3. Application is already Installed

 You tried to install your software, but the installer says it’s already installed.
 This happens because the previous installation was not successful, or uninstalling the product was failed.
 For example, you terminate the installation.